grego1201/MACHINE-LEARNING-TECHNIQUES/task_02/README.md

 ## Explication of the results.
 We have identified 5 different groups as result of operation we realize in the task, data and graphics representation, which we name with these different meanings.
-  * Group 1: Half-high temperatures.
+  * Group 1: Low temperatures.
-  * Group 2: Inconclusive.
-(Maybe bad measures)
+  * Group 2: Low precipitation.
-  * Group 3: Low precipitation.
+  * Group 3: High precipitation.
-  * Group 4: We should look for motive because elements belong with the last weeks of April and May.
+  * Group 4: High temperatures.
   * Group 5: Outliers.

 ## [Optional] Execute the hierarchical clustering algorithm using feature as elements.
 Extract some conclusions.